josehu07/prefa-master/README.md

 ```

-To generate a Non-determinstic Finite Automata, you can do so from a source file, or a Regular Expression:
+To generate a Non-deterministic Finite Automata, you can do so from a source file, or a Regular Expression:
 ```python
 >>> from prefa import nfa
 >>> my_nfa = nfa.NFiniteAutomata('input/NFA')